jacobrolph98/jacobrolph98.github.io/_projects/unity.md

 Rationale
 ============

-Programming games was how I first got into this hobby back in 2011, which became a field of study, and hopefully a career (Though would remain all 3)
+Video games are what got me into programming, so after completing my education and getting a degree I decided to return back to this but with a more feature-rich engine.
-Thus when I finished University, I decided to revisit games programming, but instead of using Roblox Lua, I decided to learn Unity and expand on C#.
-My only prior experience with C# was some years ago in college making a matrices calculator for my final project, which I enjoyed using.
-Though my optimization at the time wasn't great, I've
+Thus when I finished University, instead of using Roblox Lua, I decided to learn Unity and expand on my C# skills.
+This was a language I appreciated using for a matrices calculator project during A-Level, and was happy to return to.

-FPS Shooter
+First-Person Shooter
 -----------

-Inspired by the new Doom game, my first Unity project was an FPS Shooter.
+My first project when learning Unity was inspired by Doom Eternal.
 This was mainly to get first-hand experience in learning Unity, and I would shortly after start from scratch with some beneficial hindsight.
 Though, over both projects, I managed to implement a variety of features;
-The player can press a button to briefly deflect projectiles toward where the player is looking.
+ * The player can press a button to briefly deflect projectiles toward where the player is looking.
+ * A variety of weapons with different properties & behaviours.
-Random pre-made structures are placed in a grid with random offsets and rotations.
+ * Random pre-made structures are placed in a grid with random offsets and rotations.
+ * Variety of NPCs with dynamic behaviours according to game state

 ### Enemy Variety ###
 Variety of enemies with different health, speed, attacks and behaviour.
 I had researched for methods to do this and found Behaviour Trees, an AI technique popularised by the Halo franchise.